Tareythang

-Tareythang is a small village located in Pakyong sub division at the Pakyong District of Sikkim state in India.
+Tareythang (also spelled as Tarethang) is a village located in Pakyong sub division at the Pakyong District of Sikkim state in India.
 This village is about 1250 m above sea level with a sub-tropical climate.
-It is 12 kilometers away from Pakyong.
+It is around 10 kilometers away from district headquarter Pakyong.
 In electoral roll of 2011, Tareythang comes under the Assembly Constituency of Chujachen.

 Etymology

 The legends of the village says that the name Tareythang comes from two words 'Tarey' which means the Tarey Bhir and the word 'Thang' means the plain land.
 It means the plain land under Tarey bhir is called as Tareythang.

-Population Composition
+Population composition

 Nepali-speaking people comprising Bahun, Chettri, Darjee and Sunar constitutes the majority of the population at Tareythang.